 What Does Nopalea Mean?

->

-> Nopalea is not just the name of this TriVita supplement.
+Nopalea is not just the name of this TriVita supplement.
 It's a real word.
 Nopalea means cactus.
-In taxonomy, it refers specifically to the genus of the Nopal cactus plant which has deep red flowers.
+In taxonomy, it refers to the genus of the Nopal cactus plant which has deep red flowers.

->

-> How Is Nopalea Supposed to Work?
+How Is Nopalea Supposed to Work?

 If you watch the Nopalea juice TV commercial, they say that Nopalea is derived from the Nopal cactus and that this plant has compounds (they call them betalains) that reduce inflammation in the body.

 By reducing chronic inflammation, Nopalea juice is supposed to reduce the risk of disease and – maybe – improve health problems that people have right now.

 On the website nopalea.com there are 12 research studies listed that testify to the benefits of the Nopal cactus (Prickly Pear Cactus) extract at helping chronic inflammation, boosting the immune system, and protecting the brain.
 One interesting point is none of the studies contained the word “Nopalea.”
 In other words, it doesn't look like any of the studies were conducted using the Nopalea wellness drink itself.